grafana/tempo/docs/tempo/website/server_side_metrics/_index.md

 # Server-side metrics

-Server-side metrics is a feature that allows to derive metrics from ingested traces.
+Server-side metrics is a feature that derives metrics from ingested traces.

 To generate metrics, it uses an additional component: the **metrics-generator**.
 If present, the distributor will write received spans to both the ingester and the metrics-generator.